Updated July 20, 2021

 Maintaining a relationship with someone who has a mental illness requires a great deal of patience, understanding and a willingness to recognize that at times there may be more “give” than “take.”
 Making the decision to leave someone with a mental illness is difficult and is likely to be accompanied by feelings of guilt and confusion.
 However, in some cases, taking a step back from the relationship is necessary for the individual to take care of their own mental health.

 Recognizing healthy boundaries and understanding roles and responsibilities in a relationship is always important, but it’s especially critical when one person has a mental illness.

 Consider the Comparison with Drug Addiction

 People who use illicit drugs sometimes force their loved ones to walk away.
-In these situations, staying in the relationship may mean enabling them to continue to use.
-By walking away, you are helping them to see their options are limited and forcing them to get help.
-Is the same true for mental health disorders?
-Can and should you leave?
+In these situations, staying in the relationship may result in enabling the individual to continue to use.
+Walking away gives the individual with the substance use disorder the opportunity to see how their addiction is impacting their lives and relationships and gives them the motivation they need to seek help.

 Being in a Relationship with Someone with a Mental Illness